-At the screening visit you will meet the study staff who will go through this information sheet and answer any questions you have about the trial.
-If you decide to take part, and the study team are happy that you have understood the trial information, you will be asked to sign the study consent form.
+At the screening visit you will meet with study staff who will go through this information sheet with you and answer any questions you might have about the trial.
+If you then decide to take part, and the study team are happy that you have understood the trial information, you will be asked to sign the study consent form.

 This will be followed by a physical examination which will involve the doctor listening to your heart and lungs with a stethoscope and examining your abdomen.
-Your vital signs (blood pressure, pulse, temperature), height and weight will also be measured, and blood samples will be taken.
+Your vital signs (blood pressure, pulse, and temperature) will also be measured, and blood samples will be taken.
 If applicable, a urine sample may also be taken to perform a pregnancy test.